sassoftware/rest-api-use-cases/r/r-template-README.md

 5. add any other supporting files/resources
 6. create a pull request for review

-# Title of the End-to-end Example
+# Title of the end-to-end example

 ## Overview

-- Give your app an overview of what you developed.
+- Give your app a overview of what you developed.
-- Add a more detailed description of what you worked on - the main topics users expect to see in the code.
+- Add a more detailed description of what you worked on - the main topics users will expect to see in the code.

 ## Prerequisites

 - Instructions on what to do before running the example.
 - List any required packages.
-- List any Python version requirements or dependencies.
+- List any R version requirements or dependencies.
 - Mention the authentication project

+### Variables

+Define any variable assignment prior to running the collection.

 ## Usage
-- List step-by-step instruction on how to run the use case.
+- List step-by-step instruciton on how to run the use case.
 - Execute this code in order to make it run: `your-script here`

 ## Endpoints Used